Health and Safety

 You can access your medical ID info on your mobile phone, even while the screen is locked

-The UC Health and Safety Policy (PDF 239KB) outlines the University’s commitment to providing a safe place of work for staff, students, visitors and others.
+The UC Health and Safety Policy outlines the University’s commitment to providing a safe place of work for staff, students, visitors and others.
 The policy also details both management responsibilities and your responsibilities as an employee.

 The Health and Safety Toolkit is THE source of information for Health & Safety within UC.
 It is on the internet and available to everyone with a UC login (including student login).
 The Health & Safety Toolkit is divided into 10 separate drawers which reflect the key parts of the Health & Safety Management System;